Miami Circle

-Discovery
+History

 The site of 401 Brickell Avenue, named after William Brickell, co-founder of Miami in the 1870s, held an apartment complex until 1998.
 Property developer Michael Baumann purchased the site for $8.5 million to build a luxury condominium, and in July 1998 tore down the standing apartment complex.
 According to City of Miami historic preservation code requirements, he was obliged to commission a routine archaeological field survey of the site prior to commencement of building, but this didn't occur until Bob Carr, then Director of the Miami-Dade County Historic Preservation Division, pressed the issue with the City and Baumann.
-John Ricisak of the Miami-Dade Historic Preservation Division, along with a host of volunteers and employees of the Archaeological & Historical Conservancy, conducted the salvage excavation of the site with oversight by Bob Carr.
-The Seminole consider themselves the descendants of the Tequesta who built the circle.
+The Miami-Dade Historic Preservation Division, along with volunteers and employees of the Archaeological & Historical Conservancy, conducted the salvage excavation of the site.

 In the course of the exploration, the team discovered a number of holes cut into the Oolitic limestone bedrock.
-On examining the layout of the holes, the surveyor Ted Riggs postulated that they were part of a circle 38 ft in diameter.
+On examining the layout of the holes, the land surveyor postulated that they were part of a circle 38 ft in diameter.
 Having calculated the center, he projected the likely location of the remaining holes.
 Excavation revealed that there were 24 holes forming a perfect circle in the limestone.
 Examination of the earth revealed numerous archeological artifacts, ranging from shell-tools and stone axe-heads to human teeth and charcoal from fires.